hz-b/dt4acc/README.md

 # Digital twin for accelerators

-This twin is based on `epics` and `thor scsi lib`.
-It is provided as an Input Output Controller (IOC).
-The machine is modelled using `thor scsi lib`.
-It's engineering to physics space is implemented by epics records.
-PyDevice based records are used to get data from the records into thor-scsi-lib.

 This Digital Twin framework is designed based on `EPICS` (Experimental Physics and Industrial Control System)  to simulate and monitor the performance of accelerators by integrating real-world machine data into a virtual representation.
 The system is designed in a way that it can use either `AT` or `Thor scsi lib` as back engine.